MegaManSec/CCBot/README.md

 # Chrome Checker Bot

 Chrome Checker Bot, also known as Chrome/Chromium Vulnerability Checker.
 This Python script monitors the Google Chrome release page for any announced vulnerabilities in Chrome/Chromium.
 It utilizes the Google Chrome Releases RSS feed to fetch the latest updates and checks for security-related content.
 If security issues are detected, it sends a formatted message to a specified Slack channel using a webhook.

 ## Prerequisites
 - Python 3.x
 - `feedparser` library (`pip install feedparser`)
 - `beautifulsoup4` library (`pip install beautifulsoup4`)
+- `requests` library (`pip install requests`)

 ## Configuration
 Before running the script, ensure you set up the following configurations in the script: